-The legal status of medical cannabis has been contentious for a long time, says Gerald Caplan, a law professor and dean emeritus of Pacific McGeorge School of Law, and now it’s also a legislative oddity.
-“Because state governments authorize cannabis possession and use in clear violation of federal criminal law.”
-(In Caplan G. Medical Marijuana: A Study of Unintended Consequences.
+The legal status of medical cannabis has long been contentious, writes Gerald Caplan, a law professor and dean emeritus of Pacific McGeorge School of Law, and now it’s also a legislative oddity “because state governments authorize cannabis possession and use in clear violation of federal criminal law” (in Caplan G. Medical Marijuana: A Study of Unintended Consequences.
 2012.
-Pacific McGeorge School of Law)
+Pacific McGeorge School of Law).

-Medical cannabis, he said, “is simultaneously legal in states and the District of Columbia and illegal in all 50 states and the District.
+Medical cannabis, he wrote, “is simultaneously legal in [34+] states and the District of Columbia, and illegal in all 50 states and the District.
 And nearly a third of the U.S. population live in jurisdictions” whose legislation authorizes cannabis as a medical treatment, also in direct opposition to federal law.

-And this is despite having a 5,000-year history of medical use and having been proven safe and effective in all those years as a treatment for maybe hundreds of illnesses.
+All this is despite cannabis’s 5,000-year history of safe and effective use worldwide as a treatment for maybe hundreds of illnesses.

 Too Dangerous to Study?

-Researchers who do meet all the qualifications to study cannabis in the lab or with animals and receive government approval to do so have to get the cannabis from the National Institute on Drug Abuse Drug Supply Program, which gets its cannabis from one source, the University of Mississippi School of Pharmacy’s National Center for Natural Products Research.
+The too-dangerous-to-study plant is actually too-against-federal-law to study.
+And researchers who do manage to meet all the qualifications needed to study cannabis in the lab or with animals or people and get government approval to do so must use cannabis grown by the National Institute on Drug Abuse (NIDA) Drug Supply Program, which gets its cannabis from one source, the University of Mississippi School of Pharmacy’s National Center for Natural Products Research.

-For more information about how cannabis works, read Cannabis Medicine: Relax, Eat, Sleep, Forget and Protect.
+For more information about how cannabis works, read The Endocannabinoid System: Relax, Eat, Sleep, Forget and Protect.

-For current information about the legal status of cannabis, see the resources page.
+For current information about cannabis and its legal status, see the resources page.